hci-a-if-its-2019/assignment-3-ferdinandjason/README.md

 > The description should NOT contain any personally identifiable information.

 #### a.
 Description of Participant 1
- - The Quick
- - Brown Fox
- - Jumps Over
- - The Lazy Dog
+ - The user is a female student of Business Management Department ITS.
+ - She has experience using a computer as she was do a homework.
+ - In her college assigment she used a website to login and do a homework or logout, but not too often.
+ - She rarely using file-sharing, the only file-sharing she knows is Google Drive, and she absolutely doesnt know about Zippyshare.

 #### b.
 Description of Participant 2
-Lorem Ipsum is simply dummy text of the printing and typesetting industry.
-Lorem Ipsum has been the industry's standard dummy text ever since the 1500s, when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+ - The user is a male student of Biomedical Department ITS
+ - He has experience using a computer
+ - He often using file-sharing website for downloading game or movie.

 ### 2. Evaluation Script
-> Write the questions you ask and the instructions you use to direct the participants on what to do.
-> If it is the same as previous assignments, please mention this, yet go ahead and INCLUDE it again,
-> so we have everything in one place.
-> Note that the evaluation script must include exactly what you plan to say to the participants.
+On this section, it will countain spesific instruction given to user.
+Bellow is the following instruction.
+1. Find out what ZippyShare is.
+2. Try Changing the Language to United States or other Language (no really change languange of prototype).
+3. Try to Register into the ZippyShare from current page.
+4. Try Login to ZippyShare.
+5. Try to upload file
+6. How do you feel

 ### 3. Transcript
-> Provide a summary of what the participant did and said, and what you did and said.
-> If at some points you have to help the participants, because they cannot figure out what to do,
-> that scene must be included in the transcript.
-> It is not necessary to write down every word the participant said,
-> just what is interesting and useful.
-> Ensure to write down all the actions on the device, whether correct or wrong.
-> Remember to supplement the transcript with time-codes or line-numbers.
+On this section, it will contain transcript during usability evaluation.
+Bellow is the following transcript.

 #### a.
 Transcript with Participant 1
  1. **You**: Lorem Ipsum is simply dummy text of the printing and typesetting industry.
- 1. **Participant**: Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.
+ 2. **Participant**: Lorem Ipsum has been the industry's standard dummy text ever since the 1500s.
- 1. **You**: when an unknown printer took a galley of type and scrambled it to make a type specimen book.
+ 3. **You**: when an unknown printer took a galley of type and scrambled it to make a type specimen book.
- 1. **Participant**: The Quick Brown Fox Jumps Over The Lazy Dog.
+ 4. **Participant**: The Quick Brown Fox Jumps Over The Lazy Dog.

 #### b.
 Transcript with Participant 2
  - **00:01** 👨‍🔬 You: Lorem Ipsum is simply dummy text of the printing and typesetting industry.